gemmadanks/gemmadanks.github.io/_posts/2023-02-11-project-cyclops-part-i.md

 **Project Cyclops was intended to show that humanity has the technological capability to join an interstellar network of communication.**

 ## Reasons for the search
 Chapter 3 of the Cyclops report lays out the rationale for searching for extraterrestrial intelligence.
-It proposes that it is worth doing in parallel to solving the world's ecological problems (we have made shockingly little progress on this in the half century since this report was written) and that the two are related since the longevity of a civilisation depends on it not destroying itself and so it may help us to discover whether or not others have succeeded.
+The authors proposed that it is worth doing in parallel to solving the world's ecological problems (we have made shockingly little progress on this in the half century since this report was written) and that the two are related since the longevity of a civilisation depends on it not destroying itself and so it may help us to discover whether or not others have succeeded.

 The report lists some of the many open questions that might only be answered by discovering life elsewhere in the universe.
 These include: